 Mountain Lion Symbolism: Agility

 The mountain is the hiker, trail runner, and rock climber of the animal kingdom.
-They can easily scale steep rocks faces, jump as high as 18 feet (5.5 meters), and leap distances of 40 feet (12 meters).
+They can easily scale steep rock faces, jump as high as 18 feet (5.5 meters), and leap distances of 40 feet (12 meters).

 For these reasons, the cougar is a symbol of agility.
 They remind us to be quick on our feet – both literally and figuratively.
 Instead of being rigid, we should strive to be flexible in mind and body.
 This doesn’t mean being weak – the cougar is anything but weak.
 It means to be ready to pounce on whatever comes our way – whether it’s challenges or opportunities.